FlareSolverr/FlareSolverr/README.md

 ### From source code

-This is the recommended way for MacOS users and for developers.
+This is the recommended way for macOS users and for developers.
 * Install [NodeJS](https://nodejs.org/)
 * Clone this repository and open a shell in that path
 * Run `npm install` command to install FlareSolverr dependencies
 * Run `npm run build` command to compile TypeScript code
 * Run `npm start` command to start FlareSolverr

+### Systemd service

+We provide an example Systemd unit file `flaresolverr.service` as reference.
+You have to modify the file to suit your needs: paths, user and environment variables.

 ## Usage